-Central Harlem was a Dutch village in the 17th century, played a major role in the Revolutionary War, and then, for the next 200 years, existed as a sleepy, sparsely populated stretch of farmland, woods, and rolling hills.
-Harlem’s bucolic era came to an end at the turn of the 20th century when developers realized there was money to be made in the previously undeveloped tip of the island and began to build housing on spec.
-Prospective buyers were lured northward with the irresistible promise of suburban-type living combined with an easy commute to downtown.
+Central Harlem has had several distinct lives: It was a Dutch village in the 17th century, played a major role in the Revolutionary War, and then, for the next 200 years, existed as a sleepy, sparsely populated stretch of farmland, woods, and rolling hills.
+Harlem’s bucolic era came to an end at the turn of the 20th century when developers realized there was money to be made in the undeveloped tip of Manhattan island and began to build housing on spec.
+Prospective buyers were lured northward with the irresistible promise of suburban-style living combined with an easy commute to Downtown.

 Today’s Central Harlem is a neighborhood of stark contrasts.
 Some blocks have swagger and a 24/7 vibe; others are almost pastoral.
-Some look much as they did back in the 20th century, tree-lined with well-preserved brownstones that belonged to a mix of African-American professors, doctors, artists, activists, and musicians.
-On other blocks, the housing stock has deteriorated or been replaced by multi-story luxury rental buildings and condos.
+Some look much as they did back in the 20th century, tree-lined with well-preserved brownstones that belonged to a mix of Black professors, doctors, artists, activists, and musicians.
+On other blocks, the housing stock has deteriorated or been replaced by multi-story luxury rental and condo buildings.
 Walk down one block and you’ll see a litter-filled vacant lot, turn the corner and there’s a well-tended community garden with grills, picnic tables, gazebos, and a koi pond.